Caleb-Oneyemi/api-starter/README.md

-# MERN TEMPLATE
+# API STARTER

 ## ABOUT
-A template setup for fullstack projects.
+Starter files for backend projects.

 ## TECH STACK